wuw13/pothole-project/README.md

 1. **Ultralytics**: `pip install ultralytics`
 2. **CV2**: `pip install cv2`
 3. **YOLOv10**: Download YOLOv10's code from link **above**.
 Place it in the home directory.

+Made with PyCharm Community 2024.1.4 IDE, please try reproducing with this IDE if something goes wrong.